valhalla/valhalla-docs/isochrones/api-reference.md

 ### Costing parameters

 The Isochrone service uses the `auto`, `bicycle` and `pedestrian` costing models available in the Mapzen Turn-by-Turn service.
-The **multimodal costing is not supported** for the Isochrone service at this time.
 Refer to the [Turn-by-Turn costing options](https://mapzen.com/documentation/turn-by-turn/api-reference/#costing-models) and [costing options](https://mapzen.com/documentation/turn-by-turn/api-reference/#costing-options) documentation for more on how to specify this input.

 ### Other request parameters